molevol-ub/BacterialDuplicates/Ecoli_genome.md

+This is an example workflow and additional details for the bioinformatic analysis generated for the analysis of duplicated genes within E. coli

+## Citation

+Gene duplications in the E. coli genome: common themes among pathotypes.
+Manuel Bernabeu, José Francisco Sánchez-Herrero, Pol Huedo, Alejandro Prieto, Mário Hüttener, Julio Rozas and Antonio Juárez.
+BMC Genomics 2019 20:313, https://doi.org/10.1186/s12864-019-5683-4

 ## Usage

 In order to provide an example of the procedure we followed we have generated an example set in the example folder.